BigDataBiology/macrel/README.md

 **Figure 9.** Proposed mechanisms of actions of AMPs: Energy indpendent mechanisms - barrel stave model, carpet model, and toroidal pore model (a); and energy dependent mechanisms (b).
 (Source: Pushpanathan et al., [2013](http://dx.doi.org/10.1155/2013/675391))

 ## Pipeline overview

+FACS is a pipeline to:

+1. merge paired-end reads,
+2. predict peptides,
+3. cluster them at 100% of similarity and 100% coverage,
+4. calculate their abundance in peptides per million (ppm), and
+5. select those with antimicrobial potential discriminating their hemolytic pontential.

+With FACS you can treat a metagenome file of 631.2Mbp as fast as 24 min, using 3 cpus and 100Mb sequence buckets in a Ubuntu v.18 64x bits.

 ![](https://github.com/celiosantosjr/FACS/blob/master/fig11.png)